Episode 31: True Crime Edition

 So hereâs the story, as I understand it: many months into this year.
 Well, a couple months into this year, thereâs some chatter around the office.
 I see like Greg talking to Jen, kind of in a hushed whispered tone.

 And Iâm wondering whatâs going on.
 What, what could be happening right now?
 And eventually either Greg or Jen explains to me that theyâre looking at the inventory of Playdates and we are way short.
-That we know what the factory has shipped to us and whatâs sitting at our fulfillment warehouse
+That we know what the factory has shipped to us and whatâs sitting at our fulfillment warehouse is not the right number of Playdates, and that is how this whole thing started.

 Jennifer Lieb: 3PL is âthird party logistics.â Itâs basically where you keep all your inventory and it ships out to customers.